3 Fect Plot Options

 3.1 Load Data

-As explained in the previous chapter, Grumbach and Sahn (2020) examines the mobilizing effect of minority candidates on coethnic support in U.S. congressional elections.
+We will be using two datasets in this chapter.
+As explained in Chapter 5, Grumbach and Sahn (2020) examines the mobilizing effect of minority candidates on coethnic support in U.S. congressional elections.
 The treatment variable indicates the presence of an Asian candidate, and the outcome variable represents the proportion of general election contributions from Asian donors.
+Hainmueller and Hangartner (2019) study the effects of indirect democracy versus direct democracy (treatment) on naturalization rates (outcome) in Switzerland using municipality-year panel data from 1991 to 2009.

 First, we load the required packages.
-The dataset, gs2020, is included with the fect package and can be loaded using data(fect).
-We also specify the treatment, outcome, controls (covariates), unit and time indices, and level of clustering.
+The datasets, hh2019 and gs2020, are included with the fect package and can be loaded using data(fect).

 3.2 Gap Plot